ganelson/inform/resources/Documentation/Writing with Inform.md

 - [Awarding points] for scoring.

+- [Constructing the status line] for an activity which allows much greater flexibility, and can make a status window larger than a single line.

 ## Change of either/or properties

 ^^{+to+now (a condition): changing either/or properties} ^^{properties: either/or properties: changing} ^^{either/or properties: changing} ^^{type-checking}